sweattep/anonymous_quotes/README.md

 >If a man dies, will he live again?
 All days of my warfare I wait, till my change come.

 >Human life is like forced army service, like a life of hard manual labor

+>We blossom like a flower and then wither.
+Like a passing shadow, we quickly disappear.